akash-2303/InfoCensor/README.md

     123 Main St, Anytown, CA 90210
     456 Elm Avenue, Smalltown, TX 75001
     789 Pine Blvd Apt 101, Largetown, FL 33101
+    Also there were a few addresses that pyap failed to recognize so I also used spaCy as a double check to make sure no addresses get missed.

     Args:
         content (str): The content to be censored.